bmihaljevic/bnclassify/cran-comments.md

 * ubuntu 14.04 R R-devel (travis ci)
 * windows R R-devel (win-builder)
 * windows R R-release (win-builder)
-* Windows i386-w64-mingw32/i386, R 3.6.1 (Appveyor)

 ## R CMD check results
-Locally, on win-builder, and on Appveyor there were no ERRORs, no WARNINGs, and no NOTEs.
+Locally and on win-builder there were no ERRORs, no WARNINGs, and no NOTEs.

 On travis ci there were no ERRORs nor WARNINGs.
 There was one NOTE.

   checking installed package size ...
 NOTE
-    installed size is  8.4Mb
+    installed size is  7.9Mb
     sub-directories of 1Mb or more:
-      doc    1.0Mb
-      libs   6.9Mb
+      libs   7.1Mb

 This was probably due to a -g compilation flag that I do not currently know how to remove.
 It does not occur in other environments.